Shirakumo/plaster/README.md

 * `plaster-delete`
   Delete the current buffer's paste (C-x C-k)

 The keybindings are for when you're in a buffer with `plaster-mode` active.
+When you create a new paste, the URL is automatically placed into your kill-ring.

 You can also use the customize-group `plaster` to edit some settings: